sciknoworg/OntoLearner/docs/source/benchmarking/materials_science_and_engineering/emmo.rst

 the EMMO development started from the very bottom level, using the actual picture of the physical world coming from applied sciences, and in particular from physics and material sciences.

-:Domain: Materials Science & Engineering
+:Domain: Materials Science and Engineering
 :Category: Materials Modelling
 :Current Version: 1.0.0-rc3
 :Last Updated: 2024-03
 :Creator: European Materials Modelling Council (EMMC)
 :License: Creative Commons 4.0
-:Format: OWL, RDF/XML, TTL, JSON-LD
+:Format: OWL
 :Download: `The Elementary Multiperspective Material Ontology (EMMO) Homepage <https://emmo-repo.github.io/>`_

 Graph Metrics